An exciting approach to theoretical spectroscopy: Acknowledgement

-which includes the interaction with the nuclei, $\vExt$, the classical Hartree contribution, $\vH$, and the \gls{xc} potential, $\vXC$.
-The formally unknown \gls{xc} energy functional $E_{\ts\textrm{XC}}[n]$ needs to be approximated.
-The lowest level approximations are (semi)local functionals.
-The \gls{lda} depends on the \gls{gs} electron density only,

-the \glspl{gga} involve also the density gradient.
-By climbing up a further step of Jacob's ladder~\cite{Perdew2001jacob}, we arrive at the \gls{mgga} functionals that include the second derivative of the electron density in the form of the Laplacian $\nabla^2\nGS^\pI(\pos)$ and/or the \gls{ked}
+It consists of the interaction with the nuclei, $v_{\rm ext}(\pos)$, the classical Hartree contribution, $v_{\ts\rm H}(\pos)$, and the \gls{xc} potential, $v_{\rm xc}(\pos)$.
+Both $v_{\rm xc}(\pos)$ and the \gls{xc} energy functional $E_{\textrm{xc}}[n]$ must be approximated.
+The lowest-level approximations are (semi)local functionals.
+The \gls{lda} depends on the \gls{gs} electron density only. \glspl{gga} incorporate also the density gradient.
+By climbing up a further step of Jacob's ladder~\cite{Perdew2001jacob}, we arrive at the \gls{mgga} functionals that include the second derivative of the electron density in the form of the Laplacian $\nabla^2n(\pos)$ and/or the \gls{ked}

 Since the \gls{ked} is not an explicit functional of the density, functional derivatives with respect to the \gls{ks} orbitals are used.
 This gives rise to an additional non-multiplicative contribution to the \gls{xc} potential